tyrissoftware/swift-valuestore/README.md

     public static func live() -> Self {
         .init(
             settings: .userDefaults(.settings),
-            userAuth: .keychain(.userAuth),
             language: .userDefaults(.language)
         )
     }
 }
 ```

 In this extension, we define a static method **live()** that returns an instance of Persistence.
 This instance is initialized with specific ValueStore types for different data categories.
-We use **.userDefaults** and **.keychain** to specify the storage mechanism for each type of data:
+We use **.userDefaults** to specify the storage mechanism for each type of data:

 For each ValueStore, we pass an associated enum value that represents the key for storing that particular piece of data.
 For example: